 Extra sleep, rest, sea salt and high dose magnesium work to help alleviate adrenal fatigue.
 But it’s also important to face the cause of your stress and realize your body may be producing physical symptoms as a result of this stress.

 Adrenal stress causes loss of minerals, across the board, that have to be replaced.
 I recommend ReMag for magnesium and ReMyte for its 12 minerals.
 As noted above, I also recommend ¼ tsp of sea salt in each pint of drinking water for the dozens of trace minerals in salt.
 If someone isn’t able to eat enough greens, I recommend potassium broth.
 You can find the recipe for this broth under the heading Potassium. (in my ReMyte book).

 Some practitioners suggest that you have to take DHEA and pregnenolone for adrenal repair but I have some more simple suggestions.
 Instead of immediately jumping to hormone replacement, let’s use the proper building blocks to make our own hormones.
-For example, transdermal magnesium using ReMag in a spray bottle will stimulate DHEA receptors.
+For example, transdermal magnesium using ReMag Lotion will stimulate DHEA receptors.
 You need cholesterol to make hormones like pregnenolone and for cholesterol you need good fats such as olive oil and coconut oil.